hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 **Exercise**

 1. What is the class of the variable `metadata`?
-2. How many rows and how many columns are in this object?
+2. How many rows and how many columns are there?
 3. Load in data again, storing it as `test_data` and using `stringsAsFactors=F`.
 How does this change the structure of the data?

 ***